DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/10-03 Item Spawning.md

 - Money
 - KEY for going into the "harder rooms"
 - *Consumable item thing for survivability* (Ideas)
-	- Protection rune - for the first instance of damage you would take, it is negated.
-This item is consumed on use.
+	- Protection rune - Fill up the proejct
-	-

 ## Upgrade Runes (Flat stat increases)